thep1geon/nomi/README.md

 Both meanings are perfect and accurately reflect her and her names.

 A motto I've come up with is: "Built from beauty for power"

+## LICENSE

+The Nomi project is licensed under the MIT License and everything it says.